 Here it is another itinerary!
-This one is based on my family trip to Athens in the summer of 2015.
+This one is based on my 1-week family trip in Athens in the summer of 2015.
 This trip was not my first time in Athens.
 I had visited the city for a day when I was 7 as part of a 5-day cruise in the Aegean Sea, and when we were returning from Barcelona in 2012 and had a long layover in Athens.
 Both times we only managed to visit the city centre, so this time I wanted to see the city in more depth.

 The timing of the trip was and wasn’t so good.
 That time was the peak of the economic crisis in Greece, which meant huge riots and an early prime minister election.
 But, when we visited it was the week between the elections and an important deal.
 So, if you ignore the fact that all the banks were closed, the huge queues in ATMs that had little money to dispense and the uncertainty of the people for their future, the environment was fairly calm.

 Back to the trip basics now.
-We stayed at the Astor Hotel close to the city centre and we generally moved around on foot and taxis since they were relatively cheap and more convenient than public transport.
+We stayed at the Astor Hotel [AD] close to the city centre and we generally moved around on foot and taxis since they were relatively cheap and more convenient than public transport.

 Length: 7 days